40net-cloud/fortinet-azure-solutions/FortiGate/Playground/CustomVHD/README.md

 ### Powershell and Azure Cloud Shell

-The below is an example on how to deploy a customer VHD using powershell instead of using an ARM Template.
-Verify and replace the variables in the begining and run the commands one by one to verify.
+The below is an example of how to deploy a custom VHD using PowerShell instead of using an ARM Template.
+Verify and replace the variables in the beginning and run the commands one by one to verify.

 ```powershell